MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 RUN powershell -command Expand-Archive -Path c:\apache.zip -DestinationPath c:\
 ```

-### REST Calls
+### REST calls

-PowerShell, and the `Invoke-WebRequest` command, can be useful when gathering information or files from a web service.
-For instance, if building an image that includes Python, the following example could be used.
-Consider setting `$ProgressPreference` to `SilentlyContinue` to achieve faster downloads.
+PowerShell's `Invoke-WebRequest` cmdlet can be useful when gathering information or files from a web service.
+For instance, if you build an image that includes Python, you can set `$ProgressPreference` to `SilentlyContinue` to achieve faster downloads, as shown in the following example.

 ```dockerfile
 FROM microsoft/windowsservercore